Michigan woman delivers her own baby in a snowstorm while en route to hospital

 Hayes is their fourth son, which the mother said also made a difference.

-“Had it been my first and not knowing from previous deliveries, I would have been so much more of a wreck then what I was,” Danielle said.
+“Had it been my first and not knowing from previous deliveries, I would have been so much more of a wreck than what I was,” Danielle said.

 When they arrived at the hospital, staff had everything ready to take care of the mother and baby.